-The idea for OTS has been something I have been thinking about and working on for a number of years, and has grown from many of my experiences and endeavours over the past 30 years.
+The idea for OTS has been something I had been thinking about and working on for a number of years, and has grown from many of my experiences and endeavours over the past 30 years.

 I am a UKCP registered psychotherapist in full time private practice at the Witney Therapy Centre, which I set up 10 years ago.